rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-item.md

 <a name="9.4.25.1">9.4.25.1</a> See:

-+ [Modification of item](/DCRMR/additional-notes/Modification-of-item/) for item specific alterations; provenance evidence; and item-specific binding details; etc.
++ [Modification of item](/DCRMR/additional-notes/Modification-of-item/) for item-specific alterations; provenance evidence; item-specific binding details; etc.
-+ [Custodial history of item](/DCRMR/additional-notes/Custodial-history-of-item/) for summaries of the past ownership of an item.
++ [Custodial history of item](/DCRMR/additional-notes/Custodial-history-of-item/) for summaries of the past ownership of an item
-+ [Bound with](/DCRMR/additional-notes/Bound-with/) for items bound together subsequent to publication.
++ [Bound with](/DCRMR/additional-notes/Bound-with/) for items bound together subsequent to publication
-+ [Note on extent of item](/DCRMR/additional-notes/Note-on-extent-of-item/) for notes on missing pages or leaves or differences and when the number of physical units in which a publication is bound differs from the number in which it was actually issued.
++ [Note on extent of item](/DCRMR/additional-notes/Note-on-extent-of-item/) for notes on missing pages or leaves or differences and when the number of physical units in which a publication is bound differs from the number in which it was actually issued
-+ [Note on dimensions of item](/DCRMR/additional-notes/Note-on-dimensions-of-item/) for notes on dimensions of an item differing from the dimensions of the manifestation as issued, folded dimensions of a sheet not folded as issued, and dimensions of a container not issued with the resource.
++ [Note on dimensions of item](/DCRMR/additional-notes/Note-on-dimensions-of-item/) for notes on dimensions of an item differing from the dimensions of the manifestation as issued, folded dimensions of a sheet not folded as issued, and dimensions of a container not issued with the resource

 ## 9.4.3 General rule